Since Xakia launched the Legal Operations Health Check, in-house counsel on five continents have completed the online assessment. Two months later,...

-The survey shows a number of specific tactics that are not yet widely adopted by legal departments, but that could make workflow management more expedient and wieldy:
+The survey shows a number of specific tactics that are not yet widely adopted by in-house legal teams, but that could make workflow management more expedient and wieldy:

-- Collaboration: 57 percent of respondents do not have a system that facilitates collaboration between customers and the Legal Department as they complete work.
+57 percent of respondents do not have a matter management system that facilitates collaboration between customers and the Legal Department as they complete work.
 On one encouraging note, 8 percent said this was in development.

-- Ratings: Fewer than 15 percent of respondents said they have a system that allows business customers to rate the support they receive from the Legal Department.
+Fewer than 15 percent of respondents said they have a matter management system that allows business customers to rate the support they receive from the Legal Department.
 The most popular answer: “We do not have this but recognize its value,” with 39 percent.